TERENGGANU EXPEDITON II

 Previous research using these methodologies have proven helpful.
 A better understanding of the highest performing species that exhibit fast growth and high survival, both in a nursery and when outplanted, will help to streamline reef restoration both on a regional and global scale.
 Expanding a standardized scoring system for cultured corals will facilitate comparison across multiple species, environments, and techniques.
 Furthermore, establishing standards could improve restoration success and benchmarking in Malaysia and globally.

 Lastly, our team was fortunate to be have the opportunity to sit down with local marine park managers, resort owners, the Director General of the Department of Fisheries, and other regional steak-holders to discuss the current known state of Malaysia's coral reef and discuss future management plans.

 PHOTO: DEPARTMENT OF FISHERIES MALAYSIA

-The first two weeks of our expedition will be spent exploring the Arabuko Sokoke Forest searching for the Tana River Gecko (Hemidactylus modestus).
+In support of research scientist Jesse Borden, a doctoral student at the University of Florida, Triton was able to send three team members on his expedition exploring the Arabuko Sokoke Forest searching for the Tana River Gecko (Hemidactylus modestus).
 Due to a high degree of habitat fragmentation, the last remaining Tana River Gecko’s are believed to be isolated to the Arabuko Sokoke Forest.
 The species numbers are believed to be extremely low and the potential for this species to be extinct is possible.
-If we are able to find this species during our expedition, we will begin surveying the area looking to assemble some preliminary data on the population and distribution for the species.
+The expedition was successful at collecting valuable information on reptile biodiversity and biomass in the forrest, but unfortunately was not able to locate the Tana River Gecko.

 In December 2017, our team explored the remote Palawan Islands of the Philippines.
 We were successful in filming six prominent dive sites of the region along with two 360-degree immersive videos to be later used education and research purposes.